kmudrick/grunt-require-files/README.md

 > grunt plugin to generate AMD requires for listed files

-I wrote this as a hack to generate a valid javascript source file declaring require() of file-globbed modules which I could load into a [QUnit](http://qunitjs.com/) test runner that I was invoking from [grunt-qunit-istanbul](https://github.com/asciidisco/grunt-qunit-istanbul) to get proper test coverage metrics.
-The grunt-qunit-istanbul plugin only instruments (for coverage) source files which were loaded by the qunit test runner; therefore if your QUnit test modules did require all of your sources, you would be mislead into thinking you were covering more than you actually were.
+I wrote this as a hack to generate a valid javascript source file declaring require() of file-globbed modules which I could load into a [QUnit](http://qunitjs.com/) test runner that was being run via the [grunt-qunit-istanbul](https://github.com/asciidisco/grunt-qunit-istanbul) plugin.
+The grunt-qunit-istanbul plugin only instruments (for coverage metrics) those source files which were loaded by the qunit test runner; therefore if your QUnit test modules did require all of your sources, you would be mislead into thinking you were covering more than you actually were.